Srivilliputhur-Megamalai Tiger Reserve

-It is India's 51st tiger reserve and 5th tiger reserve of Tamil Nadu.
-It is formed of combining two wildlife sanctuaries namely Grizzled Squirrel Wildlife Sanctuary and Megamalai Wildlife Sanctuary.
-On 8th Feb 2021, the Ministry of Environment, Forest and Climate Change gave notification of this new tiger reserve.
-On 6 April 2021, the Government of Tamil Nadu and forest department approved for the creation of a new tiger reserve in Tamil Nadu and on 11 April 2021 a new tiger reserve was formed which is called Megamalai Tiger Reserve.
-It is also called SRIVILLIPUTHUR-MEGAMALAI TIGER RESERVE.
+Srivilliputhur-Megamalai Tiger Reserve is India's 51st tiger reserve and 5th tiger reserve of Tamil Nadu.
+It was formed by combining Grizzled Squirrel Wildlife Sanctuary and Megamalai Wildlife Sanctuary.
+On 8 February 2021, the Ministry of Environment, Forest and Climate Change gave notification of this new tiger reserve.
+On 6 April 2021, the Government of Tamil Nadu and forest department approved the creation of a new tiger reserve in Tamil Nadu and on 11 April 2021 a new tiger reserve was formed.